Romanian name: Nature-inspired names

+Slavic names

 Slavic influence on Romanian is present at all linguistic levels, including names.
 These include names containing the Slavic root -mir.
-Examples of Slavic names in Romanian include Bogdan, Dragoș, Mircea, Radu, Tihomir, Vlad, Vladislav, Vladimir, Miroslav, Casimir, Anastasia, Irina, Milena, Olga, Raisa.
+Examples of Slavic names in Romanian, or names introduced from the surrounding Slavic areas, include Bogdan, Dragoș, Mircea, Radu, Tihomir, Vlad, Vladislav, Vladimir, Miroslav, Casimir, Anastasia, Irina, Milena, Olga, Raisa.

 Some common names are the names born by historical rulers (domnitori/voievozi), such Ștefan (Ștefan cel Mare), Mihai (Mihai Viteazu), Mircea (Mircea cel Bătrân), Vlad (Vlad Țepeș), Rareș (Petru Rareș), although not all parents make such associations, especially when the name is that of a Christian saint.

 Alexandru/Alexandra are very common names.
 They also include the variants of Alex, Alexia, Alexandrina, or the 'foreign' variants of Alessia, Alessandra, Alexa (see below).

+Spanish names

 In the 1990s, as telenovelas started to be broadcast in Romania, Spanish/Latin American names have become popular; and the trend of giving children such names has been reinforced by the migration or travel of parents to Spain or Italy.
 As such, names like Mario, Antonio, Alberto, Esmeralda, Gianni, Giovanni, Alessia etc. are relatively common.
 Indeed, Mario, Antonio and Alessia were in the top 50 as baby names in 2009.

 Carmen may be a Spanish influence but was also popular earlier due to the pseudonym Carmen Sylva.

+Trends

 The prevalence of given names follows trends, with some names being popular in some years, and some considered definitely out-of-fashion.
 As an example, few children born since 1980 would bear the names of Gheorghe, Vasile, or Ilie, which are generally associated with the idea of an elderly man (while the name of Gheorghe is rare among the younger generation, the variant George is more common).
 However, such "old-fashioned" names are sometimes used as middle names.
 By contrast, some names are associated with the younger generations: for example the feminine name Andreea become popular from the 1970s onwards, being one of the most common given names in the younger generations, ranking third in popularity among feminine names given to children born in 1989, second in 2009, and fourth in 2014.

+Compound names

 Compound given names are uncommon, with only one notable exception, i.e. Ana-Maria (sometimes spelled Anamaria).
 In that case this is not considered to be two separate given names.
 Diminutives are often used as names (e.g. Ionuţ, Ionel, Ionela, Anişoara).
 Ionuţ, a diminutive from Ion/Ioan, is one of the most common names in Romania.
-It ranked second in popularity among male names given to children born in 1989, third in 2009, and ninth in 2014.
+It ranked second in popularity among male names given to children born in 1989, third in 2009, ninth in 2014, and eighth in 2022.